-28 PNG is always going off.
+PNG's Mount Tavurvur is one of the country's active volcanoes (above); the HMS Basilisk, which carried Captain John Moresby to PNG shores (right).
+PNG is always going off.
 It is situated on the so-called Ring of Fire, a volcanic region around the perimeter of the Pacific Ocean dotted with active volcanoes.
 Those in PNG include Mount Ulawun, Kadovar Island and Mount Tavurvur, all of which have experienced serious eruptions in the last decade.
-29 A British explorer named Captain John Moresby, Commander of HMS Basilisk, named the capital Port Moresby in 1873 after his father, Admiral Sir Fairfax Moresby, following a survey of the southeast area of New Guinea.

-30 Shark calling is a PNG tradition of singing to sharks and catching them by hand.
+A British explorer named Captain John Moresby, Commander of HMS Basilisk, named the capital Port Moresby in 1873 after his father, Admiral Sir Fairfax Moresby, following a survey of the southeast area of New Guinea.
+Shark calling is a PNG tradition of singing to sharks and catching them by hand.
 The shark callers sing the names of their ancestors and shake a coconut rattle to lure the sharks, in the belief that sharks carry the spirits of the ancestors.
 Shark calling is still practised on the west coast of New Ireland Province.
 The writer wishes to thank expedition leader Suzanne Noakes, Justin Friend of Austronesian Expeditions and Bob Bates of Trans Niugini Tours for their input to this list.

-Mission Critical C ommunications
+Mission Critical ommunications